 Some people may also want the USB mic to record into a tablet such as an iPad.
 While iPads can handle this well, the only thing to watch for is having the correct kind of cord.

-In the case of the Snowball, you need an adapter.
+In the case of the blue Snowball, you need an adapter.
 With the Yeti, your USB 2.0 and mini cord should be able to work right away.